a20351766/udo.1.4.0/docs/source/idemix.rst

 How to use Idemix
 -----------------

-To understand how to use Idemix with Hyperledger Fabric, we need to see which Fabric components correspond to the user, issuer, and verifier in Idemix.
+To understand how to use Idemix with Hyperledger UDO, we need to see which UDO components correspond to the user, issuer, and verifier in Idemix.

-* The Fabric Java SDK is the API for the **user**.
-In the future, other Fabric SDKs will also support Idemix.
+* The UDO Java SDK is the API for the **user**.
+In the future, other UDO SDKs will also support Idemix.

-* Fabric provides two possible Idemix **issuers**:
+* UDO provides two possible Idemix **issuers**:

-   a) Fabric CA for production environments or development, and
+   a) UDO CA for production environments or development, and
    b) the :doc:`idemixgen <idemixgen>` tool for development environments.

-* The **verifier** is an Idemix MSP in Fabric.
+* The **verifier** is an Idemix MSP in UDO.

-In order to use Idemix in Hyperledger Fabric, the following three basic steps are required:
+In order to use Idemix in Hyperledger UDO, the following three basic steps are required:

 .. image:: images/idemix-three-steps.png